My research revolves around constitutional rights and rule of law, in particular the intersection of technology, security and human rights.

 Senior editor of the Journal of Digital Social Research (JDSR).

-Acting director for the Centre for transdisciplinary AI, TAIGA.
-Coordinator for the focus area on Critical, Ethical, Legal, and Social perspectives on AI (CELS-AI) within the centre.
+Coordinator for the focus area on Critical, Ethical, Legal, and Social perspectives on AI (CELS-AI) within the Centre for transdisciplinary AI.